 ⌛ ✅ The 2020-2021 Loan Applications are being processed without delays.
 Standard processing time is 4-6 weeks.
 Spring only loan application processing starts October 1, 2020.

 Completion of the 2020-21 Application for Federal Student Aid (FAFSA) and all additional requested documents is required in order to assess eligibility for a Direct Student Loan.
 Carefully review the loan request steps as outlined below (click on the links to access required forms or websites).
 The loan processing steps should be completed in the order presented, otherwise delays can occur with the loan disbursement.

 You are responsible for meeting applicable deadlines, reading all loan information and ensuring you have completed all required steps.
 Late or incomplete loan forms will not be processed and may be returned to you.
 This includes inaccurate or incomplete information submitted to financial aid office, or any other required forms submitted as part of the loan request process.
 This includes ensuring that you have completed the FAFSA application and all additional requested documents PRIOR to the Loan Request deadlines listed above.

-- How Do I Submit My Request Through myFinAid?
+- How Do I Access and Submit the Loan Application?

 - Please refer to Section 2, Step 4.

 1. WHAT DO YOU NEED TO KNOW BEFORE YOU REQUEST A LOAN?

 Borrow only when absolutely necessary.
 Students who are planning to transfer should be aware that loans are generally the largest portion of a financial aid package at four year colleges.
 Consider your total educational debt before borrowing at College of the Redwoods.

 Loan Interest Rates and Origination Fees: